 The streak represents the longest continuous period of alerts ever issued by the Bay Area Air Quality Management District (BAAQMD).
 The previous record of two weeks was linked to smoke from the 2018 Camp Fire.

 As containment of the fires has increased, the air has improved.
 (At 10 a.m.
 Tuesday the air quality index measured by BAAQMA at Aquatic Park in Berkeley was reported as being in the “good” green zone at 47 PM2.5, but you wouldn’t have guessed that by the hazy skies and blurred orange of sun greeted residents when they woke up.)
 But because the fires are still burning, the BAAQMD is still expecting smoke to create pockets of unhealthy air.
 In the Bay Area, residents have become used to the ritual of checking air quality maps for a possible escape from the smoke, if there is one, when fires burn nearby forests and chaparral.
-During the Camp Fire, AirNow, an air quality website created by a partnership of states, the federal government, Canada and Mexico, crashed because it could not handle so many people flocking online to put numbers to what their noses were telling them: The air smells really bad.

 The failure sent web users rushing to alternative, unofficial websites like the interactive, crowdsourced map maintained by PurpleAir, a manufacturer of low-cost air monitors.
 But this year, users are faced with a different problem.
 Official sites, maintained by air regulators, and crowdsourced maps like PurpleAir show different air quality readings.

 Broadly put, PurpleAir provides more localized, current and less accurate readings than AirNow.